cedricherman/NSF_Award/README.md

           - nltk
           - multiprocessing

-3. Cleaning and wrangling
+3. Cleaning and wrangling.
+Text data has abbreviations and contents such as web link that are not desirable in this study.
   Python modules :
           - pandas
           - sklearn
           - re
           - itertools

-4. Award Type Classification
+4. Award Type Classification.
+Prediction of award type.
+  Python modules :
           - utilsvectorizer (custom module for vectorization, Bag of words, N-grams)
           - Abstract_transformation (custom  module to clean Abstract data)
           - AwardInstr_transformation (custom  module to clean Award type data)
           - sklearn (Multinomial Naive Bayes)
           - nltk

-5. Abstract clustering
+5. Abstract clustering.
+We will use abstracts to identify silos and areas of overlap between directorates.
+  Python modules :
           - utilsvectorizer (custom module for vectorization, Bag of words, N-grams)
           - Abstract_transformation (custom  module to clean Abstract data)
           - Directorate_transformation (custom  module to clean Directorate data)